 “The people in Muhammad Mahmoud [street] are decidedly not revolutionaries,” they are “vandals,” insisted a police captain on the phone to Yusri Foda’s prime TV show Akhir Kalam.
 The officer in the video has a point.
 Four days into what became known as “the Second Revolution”—though many emphasize that this is the part two of the same January 25 Revolution—the Egyptian state media admits that Tahrir Square is populated with “protesters” who might even have “legitimate ...Keep Reading »

-Lucie Ryzova is Leverhulme Early Career Fellow at the Faculty of Modern History, University of Oxford.
+Lucie Ryzova is Leverhulme Early Career Fellow at the Faculty of Modern History, University of Oxford and a co-editor of Jadaliyya's Photography Page.
 She is a cultural historian working on modern Egypt.